xtuml/otel2puml/docs/user/sequencer_HOWTO.md

 4. For each child, sequence the child and its children
 5. Return the sequence of the root event and its children

-An example of synchronous sequencing is shown below using the tree of events shown in [OTel Tree](#figure-1-oteltree) that are then sequenced into a causal order:
+An example of synchronous sequencing is shown below using the tree of events shown in [OTel Tree](#figure-1-oteltree) that are then sequenced into a causal order (see [DataTypes](/docs/user/DataTypes.md) for info on the PVEvent datatype used):

 ![](/docs/images/user/pv_sequence_from_otel.svg)